People's Liberation Movement-Cinchoneros: History

+Activities

-The group was suspected of assassinating General Gustavo Álvaro Martínez leader of the death squad battalion 3-16 in 1989.
+The group was suspected of assassinating General Gustavo Álvarez Martínez leader of the death squad battalion 3-16 in 1989.
 Despite the efforts of the organization to create a popular uprising in Honduras together with other groups of a revolutionary nature such as the Lorenzo Zelaya Popular Revolutionary Forces, a revolution was never created as it happened in neighboring countries due to the military reformism of the administration of the military meetings of the 60s and 70s.
 After the collapse of the Soviet Union the group began to lose strength to the extent that it began to resolve itself.